lbryio/lbry-desktop/README.md

 ### Ongoing Development
 Run `yarn dev`

-This will set up a server that will automatically compile any changes made inside `src\` folder and automatically reload the app without loosing the state.
+This will set up a server that will automatically compile any changes made inside `src\` folder and automatically reload the app without losing the state.

 ### Packaging